Why Do Cats Purr?

 Expressing hunger

-With the automatic Feeder-Robot, your cat will never need to send you the message that they’re hungry again.
+With an automatic pet feeder like Feeder-Robot, your cat will never need to send you the message that they’re hungry again.
 Instead, you can automate their feeding schedule to keep them satisfied at all hours of the day!

 Why does my cat purr and bite me?